vuestorefront/storefront-api/README.md

 ![Branch Develop](https://img.shields.io/badge/dev%20branch-develop-blue.svg)
 <a href="http://slack.vuestorefront.io">![Join Slack](https://img.shields.io/badge/community%20chat-slack-FF1493.svg)</a>

 Storefront GraphQL API.
 Easy to use.
 Extendable.
-Blazing fast.
+Blazingly fast.
 ElasticSearch included.
 [BFF (Backend for frontend)](https://samnewman.io/patterns/architectural/bff/) driven.
-Works great with Magento1, Magento2, Spree, OpenCart, Pimcore out of the box.
+Works great with Magento1, Magento2, Spree, OpenCart, and Pimcore out of the box.
 [Easy to integrate with custom backends](https://github.com/DivanteLtd/storefront-integration-sdk).

-You can use **Storefront GraphQL API** to integrate **all your backend systems** under single GraphQL/REST API with your eCommerce frontend.
+You can use the **Storefront GraphQL API** to integrate **all your backend systems** with your eCommerce frontend under a single GraphQL/REST API.
-By default all the catalog information are stored in ElasticSearch and all the write operations are being forwarded to the **platform driver** (Magento1, Magento2, Spree and others avaialble).
+By default, all catalog information is stored in ElasticSearch, and all the write operations are forwarded to the **platform driver** (Magento1, Magento2, Spree and others available).

 ## The Story

-Storefront Api is brought to you by [**Vue Storefront Team**](https://www.vuestorefront.io/) based on [Vue Storefront Api](https://github.com/DivanteLtd/vue-storefront-api) The intention is to replace vue-storefront-api with more general purpose API Gateway product you may use with any web or mobile frontend inclduing Vue, React, Angular and native apps.
+Storefront API is brought to you by the [**Vue Storefront Team**](https://www.vuestorefront.io/) and is based on [Vue Storefront API](https://github.com/DivanteLtd/vue-storefront-api).
+The intention is to replace vue-storefront-api with a more general-purpose API Gateway which you may use with any web or mobile frontend, including Vue, React, Angular and native apps.
 It's a drop-in replacement for `vue-storefront-api` if you happened to use it before.
-Works great with [Vue Storefront](https://github.com/DivanteLtd/vue-storefront).
+It works great with [Vue Storefront](https://github.com/DivanteLtd/vue-storefront).

 <img src="https://divante.com/github/storefront-api/graphql-playground.png" alt="GraphQL Playground is included"/>
-<em style="text-align:center;">This is a screen showing the GraphQL Playground on storefront-api schema. <a href="https://divanteltd.github.io/storefront-graphql-api-schema/">Check the schema docs</a>.
+<em style="text-align:center;">This is a screenshot showing the GraphQL Playground on the storefront-api schema. <a href="https://divanteltd.github.io/storefront-graphql-api-schema/">Check the schema docs</a>.
 It can be 100% customized.</em>

 ## Key features

- - Fully functional and extendbable eCommerce API Gateway,
+ - Fully functional and extendable eCommerce API Gateway,
  - Read/Write integrations with [Magento1](https://github.com/DivanteLtd/magento1-vsbridge-indexer), [EpiServer](https://github.com/makingwaves/epi-commerce-to-vue-storefront), [Magento2](https://github.com/DivanteLtd/magento2-vsbridge-indexer), [OpenCart](https://github.com/butopea/vue-storefront-opencart-vsbridge), [SpreeCommerce](https://github.com/spark-solutions/spree2vuestorefront),
  - Additional integrations including [Prismic](https://forum.vuestorefront.io/t/prismic-connector/160) with GraphQL support,
  - [Vue Storefront](https://vuestorefront.io) PWA frontend support,
- - Blazing Fast - based on ElasticSearch with avg. response times < 100ms,
+ - Blazingly fast - based on ElasticSearch with avg. response times < 100ms,
- - GraphQL API with 100% Customizable [GraphQL schema](https://divanteltd.github.io/storefront-graphql-api-schema/),
+ - GraphQL API with 100% customizable [GraphQL schema](https://divanteltd.github.io/storefront-graphql-api-schema/),
  - REST API with [ElasticSearch DSL support](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html),
- - Catalog, Cart, User, Stock, Review, Order, Image resizer modules available thru REST API,
+ - Catalog, Cart, User, Stock, Review, Order, and Image resizer modules available through the REST API,
- - Multistore support based on store-views (aka. sales channels) concept,
+ - Multistore support based on a store-views (aka. sales channels) concept,
  - Dynamic tax calculation engine,
  - Extendable via custom extensions (including GraphQL schema and resolver extensions),
  - ElasticSearch maintenance tools - dump/restore/schema maintenance/migrations,
- - Custom eCommerce Backend integrations via [integration sdk](https://github.com/DivanteLtd/storefront-integration-sdk).
+ - Custom eCommerce Backend integrations via [an integration SDK](https://github.com/DivanteLtd/storefront-integration-sdk).

 ## Production ready

-Storefront Api originated from [`vue-storefront-api`](https://github.com/DivanteLtd/vue-storefront-api) project and currently is [backing 30+ production sites](https://www.vuestorefront.io/live-projects/) including: [Zadig&Voltaire](https://zadig-et-voltaire.com/pt/en/), [Klebefieber](https://www.klebefieber.de/), [Wonect](https://wonect.com/sg/) and others.
+Storefront API originated from the [`vue-storefront-api`](https://github.com/DivanteLtd/vue-storefront-api) project and is currently [backing 30+ production sites](https://www.vuestorefront.io/live-projects/), including: [Zadig&Voltaire](https://zadig-et-voltaire.com/pt/en/), [Klebefieber](https://www.klebefieber.de/), [Wonect](https://wonect.com/sg/) and others.

 ## Documentation

 Please check our [**Official documentation**](https://sfa-docs.now.sh/).
-You may find there some integration tutorials, API specification and customization tutorials.
+You will find there some integration and customization tutorials, and the API specification.

 ## Example use cases

  - **Headless eCommerce data source** for any React/Vue/Angular frontend connected to Magento or any other supported eCommerce platform,
- - **GraphQL Gateway** taking the data from **existing REST API and mixing** with ElasticSearch or Database data,
+ - **GraphQL Gateway** which takes data from **an existing REST API and mixes it** with ElasticSearch or Database data,
  - **Custom GraphQL schema** - optimized for your backend platform,
- - **Custom eCommerce Backend** - by just implementing the custom Cart, User, Stock .. modules and re-using the Catalog service.
+ - **Custom eCommerce Backend** - by implementing custom Cart, User, Stock ... modules and re-using the Catalog service.

 ## Requirements

 - Docker and Docker Compose

-Already included in `storefront-api` Docker image (required locally, if you do not use containerization):
+The following are already included in the `storefront-api` Docker image, but required locally if you do not use containerization:
 - Node.js 10.x or higher
 - Yarn

 ## How to get started?

-Storefront API comes with the default product schema - compatible with [Vue Storefront](https://github.com/DivanteLtd/vue-storefront) project and can be a drop-in replacement of `vue-storefront-api`.
-You can easily start the dev instance including the demo data set integrated with [Magento 2.3 demo instance](http://demo-magento2.vuestorefront.io).
+Storefront API comes with a default product schema - compatible with the [Vue Storefront](https://github.com/DivanteLtd/vue-storefront) project - and can be a drop-in replacement for `vue-storefront-api`.
+You can easily start a dev instance including a demo data set integrated with a [Magento 2.3 demo instance](http://demo-magento2.vuestorefront.io).

 ### Elastic 5.6

-To run the `storefront-api` in the `development` mode with ElasticSearch 5.6 please run:
+To run `storefront-api` in `development` mode with ElasticSearch 5.6, please run:

 `docker-compose up`

-Then, to restore the demo data set please run:
+Then, to restore the demo data set, please run:

 `docker exec -it sfa_app_1 yarn restore`

 ### Elastic 7.2

-To run the `storefront-api` in the `development` mode with ElasticSearch 7.2 please do:
+To run `storefront-api` in `development` mode with ElasticSearch 7.2, please:

 Change the config file (`config.elasticsearch.apiVersion`):